YassenEfremov/scrabble-1d/README.md

 </p>

 ## About the game
-This is a scrabble game written in **C**.
-Well, it's not _actually_ like the real scrabble board game because it's one-dimentional!
+This is a one-dimentional scrabble-like console game written in **C**.
 The idea is:

 > You get a couple of randomly generated letters and you have to make a word with them.